Tencent/tdesign-common/docs/web/api/popconfirm.en-US.md

 ---
+title: Popconfirm
-title: Popconfirm Bubble confirmation box description:The bubble confirmation box is usually used for secondary confirmation scenarios that do not cause serious consequences.
+description: The bubble confirmation box is usually used for secondary confirmation scenarios that do not cause serious consequences.
 It will pop up a floating layer on the clicked element to prompt confirmation.
 The bubble confirmation box has no mask.
 Click the area outside the confirmation box to close it.
 isComponent: true
 usage: { title: '', description: '' }
 spline: message